|

 above information is provided as a guide.
 Since MECOA/K&B has

-no way of determining the ability of the individual using and understanding
+the ability of the individual using and understanding this information,

-this information, we assume absolutely NO RESPONSIBILITY for any
+we assume absolutely

-damage to person or property from the use of this information.
+NO RESPONSIBILITY for any damage to person or property from the

 |